 Canada is also an important market for U.S. fish and forestry exports.
-Canada is the No. 2 market for U.S. fish and seafood exports and sales during 2006 reached \$658 million.
-Despite being a major producer and world exporter of forest products, Canadian imports of U.S. forest products reached \$2.2 billion in 2006.
-Combined, total U.S. farm, fish and forestry product exports to Canada reached a record \$14.8 billion during 2006, \$3.3 billion more than to Mexico, the next largest market destination.
-Total bilateral agricultural trade between the U.S. and Canada reached \$25.4 billion in 2006, almost \$70 million per day.
+Canada is the No. 2 market for U.S. fish, and seafood exports reached US\$708 million in CY2008.
+Despite being a major producer and world exporter of forest products, Canadian imports of U.S. forest products reached about \$2.3 billion in 2008.
+Combined, total U.S. farm, fish and forestry product exports to Canada reached a record \$19.26 billion during CY2008, \$2.6 billion more than to Mexico, the next largest market destination.

+The United States and Canada have the world's largest bilateral trading relationship.
+During CY2008, two-way merchandise trade valued \$568 billion.
+Total bilateral agricultural trade between the U.S. and Canada reached \$34.2 billion in CY2008, or more than \$90 million per day.
 Two-way truck traffic alone exceeds 7,000 trucks per day.
-That's an average of almost one truck, every other minute, 24 hours a day.
+That's an average of almost one truck, every-other-minute, 24 hours a day.

 Under the tariff elimination provisions of the North American Free Trade Agreement (NAFTA), the majority of U.S. agricultural products have entered Canada duty-free since January 1, 1998.
 On December 4, 1998 the United States and Canada signed a Record of Understanding, an agreement to further open Canadian markets to U.S. farm and ranch products.
-Some tangible benefits of the agreement are already accruing to the U.S. agricultural industry.
+Tangible benefits of the agreement have accrued to the U.S. agricultural industry.

-Canadian Market Overview Summary Advantages Challenges Proximity Tariff rate quotas for certain products Similar lifestyles and consumption trends Differences in standard package sizes Wide exposure to American culture Differences in chemical residue tolerances Frequent business and personal trips to U.S. Differences in nutrition labeling Duty free tariff treatment for most products under NAFTA Bilingual (English & French) labeling Ease of entry for business travel High value of Canadian currency Awareness and demand for product brands High U.S. quality and safety perceptions Similar food shopping patterns to seize opportunities under FTA/NAFTA, which permit them to expand their geographical sourcing area to include the United States.
-Declining import duties under the trade agreements and an easing of Canadian packaging requirements for processed horticultural products for the food service market have resulted in significant gains in the Canadian market for U.S. consumer-ready foods and food service foods.
+Canadian Market Overview Summary Advantages Challenges Proximity Tariff rate quotas for certain products Similar lifestyles and consumption trends Differences in standard package sizes

+Wide exposure to American culture Differences in chemical residue tolerances

+Frequent business and personal trips to U.S. Differences in nutrition labeling

+Duty free tariff treatment for most products under NAFTA Bilingual (English & French) labeling

+Ease of entry for business travel

+High U.S. brand awareness

+High U.S. quality and safety perceptions

+Similar food shopping patterns

 Trade with Canada is facilitated by proximity, common culture, language, similar lifestyle pursuits, and the ease of travel among citizens for business or pleasure.
 Many American products have gained an increased competitive edge over goods from other countries as the result of the FTA/NAFTA.
-Canada's grocery product and food service trades have been quick
+American manufacturers also have a competitive advantage over Canadian manufacturers in the scale of production.
+Canada's grocery product and food service trades have been quick to seize opportunities under FTA/NAFTA, which permit them to expand their geographical sourcing area to include the United States.
+Declining import duties under the trade agreements and an easing of Canadian packaging requirements for processed horticultural products for the food service market have resulted in significant gains in the Canadian market for U.S. consumer-ready foods and food service foods.
+However as similar as the United States and Canada are, there are differences that exporters need to acknowledge.
+Understanding the nuances of a marketplace is critical to a successful launch of a product in any foreign market.

-Consumer Trends in Retail Food
+B) Consumer Trends in Retail Food